top of page

 Music is a wonderful way to celebrate and remember the person you have lost.
 Music holds such meaning for us and songs can often centre around our relationships with others.
 There are often songs that completely remind us of the person we've lost.

-I can support you in choosing music and the correct version of the song for the service.
+If needed I can support you in choosing music and the correct version of the song for the service.

 I've had Star Trek songs, football anthems, soap opera theme tunes as well as the more traditional ballads.